2027 South Australian local elections

-The 2026 South Australian local elections will be held in November 2026 to elect the councils and mayors of 67 of the 68 local government areas (LGAs) in South Australia.
+Local elections will be held on 7 April 2027 to elect the councils and mayors of 67 of the 68 local government areas (LGAs) of South Australia.
 The elections will be conducted by the Electoral Commission of South Australia (ECSA).

 No election will be held in Roxby as it is served by an administrator who performs the functions of a council.
 An election for Coober Pedy is expected to be held for the first time since 2018, after the council was suspended in January 2019 and did not have an election in 2022.

+Date

+Under South Australia's four-year terms process, these local elections were scheduled to be held on 11 November 2026, four years after the 2022 elections which were held on 12 November.
+However multiple issues were identified with the Electoral Commission of South Australia's performance managing the March 2026 state election, and the acting head of the agency requested the state government delay the local elections to mid-2027, so as to enable implementation of any recommendations stemming from an independent review into the state election.

+On 16 June 2026 the government introduced legislation to delay the local elections to 7 April 2027, at which point voting would close.

 Electoral system

 South Australian local elections use partial preferential voting (where voters must number at least the number of seats to be elected) and proportional representation.
 Voting is conducted entirely via post, and unlike for state and federal elections, it is not compulsory to vote.

 Any person eligible to vote in state elections is automatically eligible to vote.
 Non-Australian citizens, business owners, occupiers of property and non-resident owners of property are able to apply for enrolment in local elections.

-Beginning at the 2026 elections, all mayors will be directly-elected.
+Beginning at the 2027 elections, all mayors will be directly-elected.
 Prior to this, some mayors were directly-elected, while others were chosen by councillors.